informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 #### Keeper

-Once a handler executes successfully, some data will typically need to be persisted in the chain state via the private/provable store interfaces.
+Once a message processor executes successfully, some data will typically need to be persisted in the chain state via the private/provable store interfaces.
 In the same vein as for the reader defined in the previous section, a submodule should define a trait which provides operations to persist such data.
 The same considerations w.r.t. to coupling and unit-testing apply here as well.